Sympathy gifts

 Choose a gift that does not demand display

 Some memorial gifts are large or highly visible, which can feel hard to place in the home.
-A necklace is smaller and can be worn, stored, or opened only when the recipient wants it.
+A necklace, candle, mug, or journal can be used privately.